These 3 Zodiac Signs Are About To Have The Best Cuffing Season Ever

-There's no official start date to cuffing season, but I think Daylight Savings Time is a pretty good kickoff.
-Once it starts getting dark before 5 p.m., all we want to do is stay inside and snuggle with someone.
+There's no official start date to cuffing season, but once it starts getting dark before 5 p.m., all we want to do is stay inside and snuggle with someone.
 And while experts are saying COVID-19 is making cuffing season more intense than ever, we believe it should be a fun, sexy time of year — not a draining scramble to find a match.
 Luckily, the planets can offer some clues about how to navigate the next few weeks in the least stressful way possible.

 Advertisement

 She says the first thing we should be aware of is Mercury retroshade, the post-retrograde confusion we're in now, that will drag on until November 19.
 White says that the retroshade can create emotional turmoil and miscommunications.
-And let's face it: This week has been plenty tense and confusing anyway, as we await the results of the November 3 election.
-Not many of us are thinking all that much about finding love at the moment — we've got bigger fish to fry.
+And let's face it: This week has been tense and confusing anyway, as we awaited the results of the election.
+Not many of us were thinking all that much about finding love — there were bigger fish to fry.

 On November 17, Mercury will approach Uranus for the final time this year.
 Leading up to this alignment, White says that single folks will experience a "reality check," and may be especially compelled to swipe right on people they think will be a good long-term match.